 Beekeeper ❤️ SharePoint

-In addition to changes to the mobile app, we’re also releasing an out-of-the-box integration between SharePoint and Beekeeper’s Document Library, so admins can share information from the head office to the front line without duplicating work.
+In addition to changes to the mobile app, we also released an out-of-the-box integration between SharePoint and Beekeeper’s Document Library, so admins can share information from the head office to the front line without duplicating work.

 Organizations can provide the most up-to-date SOPs, guidelines and handbooks in a mobile-friendly Document Library in Beekeeper, without changing how things work in the head office.
 Companies don’t need to buy additional Microsoft licenses to provide frontline workers with the information and files they need, optimized for them.

-SharePoint isn’t the only exciting integration joining Beekeeper’s Marketplace next month!
-Building on Beekeeper’s existing Shift Schedules feature, soon companies will be able to connect Beekeeper with Kronos for better shift coverage and effortless shift communication.
-The integration will send shift information from Kronos into Beekeeper’s Shift Schedules feature, where every hourly worker on the front line can view their upcoming shifts in a calendar or list view on mobile.
+SharePoint isn’t the only exciting integration that recently joined Beekeeper’s Marketplace!
+Building on Beekeeper’s existing Shift Schedules feature, companies can now connect Beekeeper with UKG, Dimensions, or Central for better shift coverage and effortless shift communication.
+The integration sends shift information from UKG into Beekeeper’s Shift Schedules feature, where every hourly worker on the front line can view their upcoming shifts in a calendar or list view on mobile.

 Beekeeper customers have seen some of these updates already over the past months.